 Advantages of minimally invasive surgery include: shorter procedures, no overnight hospital stay, less pain, minimal blood loss, smaller scars, speedier rehabilitation and improved outcomes.

-Kayal Orthopaedic Center has five convenient locations in Bergen County, NJ: Franklin Lakes, Westwood, Glen Rock, Paramus (coming soon) and Montvale (coming soon), along with our Stony Point, NY, location.
+Kayal Orthopaedic Center has eight convenient locations in Bergen County, NJ: Franklin Lakes, Glen Rock, Westwood, Paramus, Garfield, Paterson, North Bergen and Montvale (coming in 2020), along with our Stony Point, NY, location.
 Call us at 844.281.1783 or contact us here on the web to schedule your appointment.
 We have the most up-to-date treatments and therapies for all of your orthopaedic challenges, including osteoporosis.